 Two Jobs for PDP Imagery: Inspiration and Information

-1. Inspiration:“Can I see myself in this?”
+1. Inspiration: “Can I see myself in this?”

 2. Information: “Will this actually work on my body?”

-The ROI of AI-Generated PDP Images
+Potential ROI of AI-Generated PDP Images

 A/B Testing: A Careful Way to Explore AI PDP Images